Silent Hill: Shattered Memories: Development

 Plans for a Silent Hill remake, and speculation about a possible remake based on the Silent Hill film, were circulating as early as 2006.
 The idea of a remake was also considered early in the development of the prequel game Silent Hill: Origins (2007).
+After the release of Silent Hill: Origins, Climax pitched two ideas to Konami: Brahms PD and Silent Hill: Cold Heart respectively.
+Brahms PD followed a detective with amnesia in the neighboring town of Brahms looking for their partner, while Silent Hill: Cold Heart would have followed a mentally disturbed college student and replaced the foggy setting of the former games with ice and snow.
+Elements from both pitches were used to create the basis for Shattered Memories.
 Rumours persisted into 2009, and were seemingly confirmed in February when the British Board of Film Classification (BBFC) re-rated the original game.
 The game was officially announced in the May 2009 issue of Nintendo Power.

 Climax Studios, the developer of Silent Hill: Origins, developed Shattered Memories with a development team made up of more than 55 members and a supporting network of more than 90 artists.
 With the completion of Origins - for which they had attempted to closely replicate the atmosphere and gameplay elements of the first Silent Hill game (1999)— Climax Studios wanted to create another horror game.
 Because of the tenth anniversary of the first Silent Hill installment, Konami thought the time was ideal "to revisit" the game.
 Climax Studios saw the then-newly introduced Wii platform as a way to reach a wider range of gamers, especially as outside Japan, no Silent Hill title had been exclusively released on a Nintendo platform.
 Development costs for the Xbox 360 or PlayStation 3 and their gamers' "mindset" factored into the decision for the gaming platform.
 Additionally, the developers wanted to use the Wii Remote to incorporate the gameplay elements of the flashlight and radio static.
 Climax felt that the first game would be a good starting point, instead of continuing any existing storylines or adding onto the mythology of the town.
 To please fans of the series and bring in new ones, they decided to reimagine the setting and characters, such as Dahlia, who was changed from "a haggard old woman" who led the town's cult into a physically attractive young woman.
 Game designer Sam Barlow explained in November 2022 that he was not a fan of Silent Hill 3 as he disliked the continuation of Harry and Cheryl Mason's adventures as well as the bad endings in Silent Hill.
 He felt he could redeem the series by reimagining the first game through Shattered Memories.